epsilon537/boxlambda/documentation.markdown

 Terms and Abbreviations
 -----------------------
 This section provides clarification for some of the more ambiguous terms and abbreviations used below.
-- **Console**: The physical terminal consisting of a screen, a keyboard and optionally a mouse.
+- **Console**: The physical terminal consisting of a screen, a keyboard, and optionally a mouse.
 Console I/O means input/output from/to these physically attached devices.

 - **Hacker/Hacking**: See [http://www.paulgraham.com/gba.html](http://www.paulgraham.com/gba.html)

+- **ISA**: Instruction Set Architecture.
+The Instruction Set Architecture is the part of the processor that is visible to the programmer.

+- **PSG**: Programmable Sound Generator.

 - **(Software) Image**: Snapshot of computer memory contents stored as a file.

 - **SoC**: System-on-a-Chip.
 A System-on-a-Chip is an integrated circuit that integrates all or most components of a computer or other electronic system.

-- **ISA**: Instruction Set Architecture.
-The Instruction Set Architecture is the part of the processor that is visible to the programmer.

 Goals
 -----